Captured-Heart/Marcel-Flutter-Portfolio/README.md

 2. Offline-Support:

-        - Users can store and access their important documents directly on their phones, with everything kept within the app for ease of use even without internent enabled on the device.
+        - Users can store and access their important documents directly on their phones, with everything kept within the app for ease of use even without the Internet-enabled on the device.

 3. Cloud Backup: